Rebekah Dawson of FTGC Named CACFP Inspire Community Award Winner

 Rebekah Dawson is the director of the Child Nutrition Program at Feeding the Gulf Coast.
 FTGC has served as a CACFP sponsor in Alabama, Florida and Mississippi for over a decade.
 In Alabama and Mississippi, it is the largest CACFP sponsor.
 Feeding the Gulf Coast is also a current member of the Alabama Food Bank Association.
 Its mission is a hunger free Gulf Coast by 2024.

-In Dawson’s role, she adapted and overcame barriers on behalf of her organization during the pandemic.
+In Rebekah's role, she adapted and overcame barriers on behalf of her organization during the pandemic.
 FTGC operated both SFSP and CACFP simultaneously throughout the crisis to provide broad access to nutritious meals.
-Dawson faced down challenges with food supply shortages, staffing shortages, and even headline-grabbing hurricanes.
+Rebekah faced down challenges with food supply shortages, staffing shortages, and even headline-grabbing hurricanes.
 Despite these difficulties, the staff continued to adapt to the changing conditions of the pandemic.
-Dawson coordinated administrative employees to assist operational staff shortages by helping prepare and deliver meals.
+Rebekah coordinated administrative employees to assist operational staff shortages by helping prepare and deliver meals.

 When area children began attending school virtually, Feeding the Gulf Coast had to quickly change from serving snacks and suppers to serving hot meals for about 1,600 students per day within its Mobile and Baldwin County area.
-Dawson demonstrated flexibility and urgency in rapidly pivoting their services.
-Dawson also sought more grant funding for mobile pantries and their family-based meals.
+Rebekah demonstrated flexibility and urgency in rapidly pivoting their services.
+She also sought more grant funding for mobile pantries and their family-based meals.

 On top of operating SFSP and CACFP, Feeding the Gulf Coast provided partner sites with access to mobile pantries, produce boxes and produce drops.
 In these situations, the food bank would provide up to 10,000 pounds of food to children and families at the sites.
 Dawson’s dedication and passion to the community has led to new partners and feeding thousands of children across their tri-state service area.

-Award winners will be named during the 2022 National Child Nutrition Conference.
+Award winners were named during the 2022 National Child Nutrition Conference.